Working in a crew or independently

 Role of a Paramedic

 Paramedics assess the patient's condition and make potentially life-saving decisions about whether the patient can be treated at the scene or transferred to the hospital.
-In non-life-threatening situations, paramedics use their professional judgement to make key clinical decisions on what is best for patients and may refer the patient to alternate healthcare systems or potentially leave the patient at home, providing health promotion and patient-centred advice.
-Paramedics frequently work alongside other healthcare professional and emergency services to maximise the care provided to patients.
+In non-life-threatening situations, paramedics use their professional judgment to make key clinical decisions on what is best for patients and may refer the patient to alternate healthcare systems or potentially leave the patient at home, providing health promotion and patient-centred advice.
+Paramedics frequently work alongside other healthcare professionals and emergency services to maximise the care provided to patients.

 High tech equipment